 Andrew Flannery, the head of Flight Centre Travel Group’s Australian corporate travel division, said customer offerings were rapidly evolving as travel management companies looked to add greater value to client interactions.

-"The days of a travel consultant being solely relied upon to make and manage bookings for corporate travellers are long gone," Mr Flannery said.
+"The days of a travel consultant being solely relied upon to make and manage bookings for corporate or academic travellers are long gone," Mr Flannery said.

 "Today, the offering is built around: